jtoty/Libftest/README.md

 ```bash
 git clone https://github.com/jtoty/Libftest
 ```
+The project needs `clang` compiler.
+Make sure it is installed.

 #### Old libft subject
 To test the old libft subject, you have to go to the branch [old-libft](https://github.com/jtoty/Libftest/tree/old-libft).